SigNoz/signoz/frontend/src/container/OnboardingContainer/Modules/APM/Rust/md-docs/LinuxARM64/QuickStart/rust-linuxarm64-quickStart-instrumentApplication.md

     shutdown_tracer_provider()
 ```

 The above code block will create a span named operation which sets an attribute and an event to it saying "SigNoz is working!".
-You can read more about spans [here](https://opentelemetry.io/docs/concepts/signals/traces/#spans)